Measuring collective diffusion properties by counting particles in boxes: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we have shown how to infer collective diffusion properties at various spatial lengthscales by counting particles in boxes.
-The box-size dependent diffusion coefficient $D(L)$ can be obtained via time integration of the correlation function of particle numbers in a box $\langle N(t) N(0) \rangle$, or via phenomenological fits of number fluctuations. $D(L)$ converges to the self diffusion coefficient $\Dself$ in small boxes.
-In large boxes, $D(L) \rightarrow \Dcoll$, as confirmed via theory, simulations and Fourier-based approaches of the dynamic structure factor.
-We have found Fourier approaches struggle with the finite field of view of microscopy images, leading to unphysical divergences of $D(L)$ at large wavelengths.
-In contrast, counting exploits finite fields of view by deliberately paving the image with finite observation boxes.
+The box-size dependent diffusion coefficient $D(L)$ can be obtained via time integration of the correlation function of particle numbers in a box $\langle N(t) N(0) \rangle$. $D(L)$ converges to the self diffusion coefficient in small boxes $D(L\rightarrow 0) = D_{\rm self}$.
+In large boxes, it probes the collective diffusion coefficient ${D(L \rightarrow\infty) = \Dcoll}$, as confirmed via a comparison between theory and simulations and investigation of the dynamic structure factor.
+For experiments, accurately determining $D(L)$ for large length scales is hindered by difficulties in determining the variance of the number fluctuations.
+However, we have found Fourier approaches, such as the dynamic structure factor, also struggle at large length scales due to the finite field of view of microscopy images, which leads to unphysical divergences of $D(L)$ at large wavelengths.
+In contrast, counting exploits finite fields of view by deliberately paving the image with finite observation boxes and could be made more accurate with an improved estimate of $\Nvar$.
 Finally, $D(L)$ informs on collective dynamics at all spatial scales $L$, allowing us to broadly investigate collective properties of suspensions.

+While our investigation was centred on a 2D colloidal suspension, it introduces a general tool to infer the collective properties of suspensions from microscopy images.
+Indeed, the formalism applies to any quasi-2D experimental scenarios where particle coordinates can be obtained.
+Beyond that, we anticipate the Countoscope to be applicable in 3D.
+Given 3D particle coordinates, one can readily calculate number fluctuations in a 3D box, and then perform correlations, and the timescale integral.
+Interpretation of the results would be facilitated with further theory, which is \textit{a priori} feasible with the current theoretical model~\cite{minh2023ionic}.
+However, 3D experimental setups often involve further complexities which remain to be accounted for in this context, and we leave this for further investigation.